By: William “Bubba” Head, Board-Certified DUI Attorney near me in Atlanta GA

 While a conviction of a first offense DUI in Georgia carries a reasonable criminal law punishment for a misdemeanor, the resulting license suspension after a conviction on DUI charges can wreak havoc in your life.
-This criminal record is FOR LIFE and cannot be expunged.
+Any violation of DUI laws in GA is on your criminal record FOR LIFE and cannot be expunged.
+The Georgia DUI law is found in OCGA 40-6-391.

-Even the arrest record on pending charges for DUI in Georgia first offense can pose a major problem for some high-security employment sectors.
+Even the arrest record on pending charges for first offense driving under the influence GA can pose a significant problem for some high-security employment sectors.
 Plus, having a prior DUI conviction creates unexpected barriers to employment, especially in a major metropolitan city like Atlanta, Georgia.
-Since DUI penalties for drunk driving convictions in Georgia can last forever, hiring the right DUI specialist is critical.
+Since DUI penalties for drunk driving convictions in Georgia can last forever, hiring the right DUI specialist is critical, for the person to be able to drive, if accused of the motor vehicle crime of being less safe.

 Any DUI lawyer from our law office in Atlanta routinely hears from people who either lost at trial or pleaded guilty to DUI in GA many years ago yet are having employment opportunities denied to them.
 Some have lost benefits or opportunities due to 1st time DUI charges that led to a conviction.
 For a first-time conviction for DUI, you could run into problems and loss of entitlement to prospective business deals or personal opportunities for many years, if not for LIFE.
 When it comes to DUI-drugs, even more issues can arise, such as losing the Georgia Hope Scholarship, due to a drug conviction.

-Until convicted, no permanent criminal record of a drunk driving offense exists.
+Until convicted, no permanent criminal record for conviction of a drunk driving offense exists.
 A DUI attorney knows that raising legal challenges to the evidence and having court rulings on the record are crucial to successfully fighting a DUI.
-Avoiding conviction for a DUI in Georgia is the objective, so do not simply trust that difficult task to DUI lawyers near me.
+Avoiding conviction for a DUI in Georgia is the objective so do not trust that difficult task to just any DUI lawyers near me.

-Under Georgia law DUI first offense, the requirements (from a driving while intoxicated conviction) of possibly going 12 months without a license for a DUI refusal, due to the implied consent administrative license suspension, can be highly disruptive and financially painful.
-Georgia DUI laws call for a one-year suspension, and minimum mandatory DUI fines in Georgia, for any driving under the influence conviction.
+Under Georgia law for a DUI first offense, the requirements (from a driving while intoxicated conviction) of possibly going 12 months without a license for a DUI refusal, due to the implied consent administrative license suspension, can be highly disruptive and financially painful.
+Georgia DUI laws call for a one-year suspension and minimum mandatory DUI fines in Georgia, for any driving under the influence conviction.

 So, Georgia laws on impaired driving, whether by alcohol, drugs or by noxious vapors (like sniffing glue or other aerosols), call for the offending driver to suffer the loss of license (or the privilege to drive in Georgia, for out-of-state licensees).
 Georgia drunk driving laws treat any DUI-drugs conviction more severely since the normal limited driving permit for adult drivers with a Georgia driver’s license is unavailable.
 Read more below.

 The lack of a DUI first offender program in Georgia for getting a state law record restriction or expunction means that even a 1st offense DUI in GA stays on your criminal record for LIFE.
-Therefore, citizens with substantial assets, chances of promotion, the need to travel abroad to countries like Canada, or who work in a business or industry (high-level government security clearance, pharmaceutical sales rep, doctor, dentist, registered nurse, airline pilot), need to hire the very best DUI attorney in Atlanta for a DUI in the Peach State, versus only locating law firms near me.
+Citizens with substantial assets, chances of promotion, or the need to travel abroad to countries like Canada, may NEED to fight DUI charges.
+Similarly, those who work in a business or industry (high-level government security clearance, pharmaceutical sales rep, doctor, dentist, registered nurse, airline pilot) need to hire the very best DUI attorney in Atlanta.

 Jail time is feared by most people arrested for DUI in Georgia.
-But license suspension is the biggest risk for many people facing a DUI charge in Georgia, since they must get to and from work, and have responsibilities to transport their children.
+But license suspension is the biggest risk for many people facing a DUI charge in Georgia since they must get to and from work and have responsibilities to transport their children.
+Regarding the suspension, almost every DUI case in GA involves the arresting officer taking the person’s driver’s license and replacing it with a piece of paper.
+This piece of paper signifies an administrative license suspension action with DUI refusal of the implied consent “chemical” test or that you took the test and the result exceeded the legal alcohol limit of 0.08 percent.
+Within 30 days after ARREST, you must ACT to save your right to drive.

 Make the CALL NOW, late or early, and a 24-hour DUI lawyer from our criminal law firm will talk to you.
 Ask about our law office’s DUI attorney payment plans.
 Bubba Head, Larry Kohn, and Cory Yager stand READY to talk with you.
 Our new LOCATION in north Fulton County is EASY to get to and has an entrance sheltered from rain and wind by a parking deck level about us.
 Read more below.

 Our new main office location is in north Fulton County, at 5590 Roswell Road, Suite 210, Sandy Springs, GA 30342, about a quarter mile from where Georgia 400 and I-285 intersect.
-Located just south of I-285 and accessed from Roswell Road, our law office is accessed within the third level (P3) of the four-level parking deck adjacent to the Publix Grocery entrance.
+Located just south of I-285 and accessed from Roswell Road, our law office is accessed through the parking deck, within the third level (P3) level.
 Our front entrance is sheltered from weather conditions by the Prado P4 parking deck that is directly in front of the Target store.
 From our office windows, we can see the Lifetime Fitness Center pool.
 Our entrance is one level down, at P3.

 Easy access to Interstate 285 and Georgia 400 makes our office an ideal central location for getting to all Metro Atlanta criminal courts.
 In less than 10 minutes, our lawyers can reach the DeKalb County line, the Cobb County line, and Gwinnett County line from our law office.